N0rmie/Fivem-Trigger-Protector/README.md

 <p align="center">

   <p align="center">
-    A basic system that is prepared to detect FiveM Trigger executors and protect your servers!
+    A basic system that is prepared to detect FiveM Trigger executors and protect your servers!<br>
     If you need help or something you can open a issue.
   </p>
 </p>